Cube-OS/cubeOS/docs/sdk-docs/sdk-c.rst

 Building a Project
 ------------------

-To build a Kubos C project, the ``CMake`` build mechanism needs to be invoked.
+To build a CubeOS C project, the ``CMake`` build mechanism needs to be invoked.

 First, a folder will be created to store the build artifacts::